-To calculate CO2 emissions from non-highway vehicles, you should use fuel consumption data and the recommended approach provided in Section 7.1.1.1.
+To calculate $CO_2$ emissions from non-highway vehicles, you should use fuel consumption data and the recommended approach provided in Section 7.1.1.1.
 Please note that it is not necessary to track the fuel usage of individual non-highway vehicles or pieces of equipment as long as your local government has a system in place that can show all of the fuel from a tank or fueling system is used to support fleet vehicles under your control.

-To calculate the emissions of non- $CO_2$ gases ( $CH_4$ and $N_2O$ ) from non-highway vehicles and equipment, you should use you should use fuel consumption data and the non-highway vehicles default emission factors in Appendix G, Table G.12.
+To calculate the emissions of non-CO2 gases (CH4 and N20) from non-highway vehicles and equipment, you should use fuel consumption data and the non-highway vehicles default emission factors in Appendix G, Table G.14.

-These fuel use-based emission factors are more appropriate than the distance-based emission factors used to calculate emissions of non-CO2 gases from other mobile sources because non-highway vehicles do not have the emission control technologies required of on-road vehicles and, in many instances, do not record miles traveled.
+These fuel use-based emission factors are more appropriate than the distance-based emission factors used to calculate emissions of non- $CO_2$ gases from other mobile sources because non-highway vehicles do not have the emission control technologies required of on-road vehicles and, in many instances, do not record miles traveled.